netdata/netdata/health/REFERENCE.md

 The `plugin` line, filters which plugin within the context this alarm should apply to.
 The value is a space-separated list of simple patterns.
 See our [simple patterns docs](../libnetdata/simple_pattern/) for some examples.

-For example, you can create an alarm on the `isc_dhcpd.utilization` chart, but filter it to only the `python.d.plugin`
+For example, you can create a template on the `isc_dhcpd.utilization` chart, but filter it to only the `python.d.plugin`
 plugin:

 ```yaml